Live Stream Event: Review of the course content and Billy's story

 This is the final Live Stream Event with Lead Educator, Graham McPheat.
 Graham will discuss the content of the course so far and the developments in Billy’s Story.

-Each Live Stream Event will be streamed live on YouTube for approximately 40 minutes.
+Each Live Stream Event will be streamed live on YouTube for between 40 and 60 minutes.
 We will send a reminder email a day before the event.

 We encourage you to ask questions and comment on the week’s topics during the Live Stream, and we’ll select the most popular ones to respond to during the event.